machristie/blog/2014/backbone_jquerymobile.md

 I might add to my router the ability to let pages know when they are being hidden or shown and that would allow a page to deal with offscreen rendering performance issues.
-One thing a page View might do is unbind its listeners which might be appropriate if intermediate events can be safely ignored.
-Another thing a page View might do when not being shown is continue to listen for events but defer and re-rendering until actually shown.
+One thing a page View might do is unbind its listeners when being hidden and rebind them when being shown again, which might be appropriate if intermediate events can be safely ignored.
+Another thing a page View might do when not being shown is continue to listen for events but defer any re-rendering until actually shown.
 I'll explore this more as needed, but I need a real world example to guide the design.

 # Enhancing pages